Crossed products for interactions and graph algebras: Graph -algebras via interactions

-A first statement justifying the above definition is the following \begin{prop} We have a one-to-one correspondence between Cuntz-Krieger $E$-families $\{P_v: v\in E^0\}$, $\{S_{e}:e\in E^1\}$ for $E$ and faithful covariant representations $(\pi,S)$ of the graph interaction $(\VV,\HH)$.
+The following statement is one of the facts justifying the above definition. \begin{prop} We have a one-to-one correspondence between Cuntz-Krieger $E$-families $\{P_v: v\in E^0\}$, $\{S_{e}:e\in E^1\}$ for $E$ and faithful covariant representations $(\pi,S)$ of the graph interaction $(\VV,\HH)$.
 It is given by the relations

 In particular, we have a gauge-invariant isomorphism $ C^*(E)\cong C^*(\FF_E,\VV,\HH)$. \end{prop} \begin{proof} A Cuntz-Krieger $E$-family $\{P_v: v\in E^0\}$, $\{S_{e}:e\in E^1\}$ yields a representation $\pi$ of $C^*(E)$ which is well known to be faithful on $\FF_E$.
 By the definition of $(\VV,\HH)$ the pair $(\pi|_{\FF_E}, S)$ where $S:=\pi(s)=\sum\limits_{e\in E_1 }\frac{1}{ \sqrt{n_{r(e)}}} S_e$ is a covariant representation of $(\VV,\HH)$.
 Conversely, let $(\pi,S)$ be a faithful representation of $(\VV,\HH)$ and put $P_v:=\pi(p_{v})$ and $S_e:= \sqrt{n_{r(e)}} \pi(s_e s_e^*)S$.
 We claim that $\{P_v: v\in E^0\}$, $\{S_{e}:e\in E^1\}$ is a Cuntz-Krieger $E$-family such that $S= \sum\limits_{e\in E_1 }\frac{ S_e}{ \sqrt{n_{r(e)}}}$.
 Indeed, for $e\in E^1$ we have